mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 I'm trying to make a case for why she needs memory care; ironically, because she needs memory care, she can't fathom my logic.
 I change the topic.

 In a few months, Greta will slip below the cognitive threshold where she is bothered by the lack of conversation with her peers.
-She engages with more activities than when she was in assisted living.
+On the positive, she engages with more activities than when she was in assisted living.
 She gets more personal attention from the staff.
 When she gets up at night, there is always someone to reassure her that she isn't alone.
 They ask her if she would like a snack and a glass of juice.
 They listen to audio books with her.

 Greta is surrounded by caring people.
-They don't just know *about* Greta.
 They like her and care for her with enthusiasm and sincerity.
 She calls me her favorite son-in-law, but I know she has many "favorite" people in her life.

 My mother called them "angels among us."
 I am honored to be one of them.